antononcube/Raku-JavaScript-D3/README.md

 Brian Duggan fairly quickly implemented the suggested Jupyter kernel magics, so, now no hacking is needed.

-I finishing 0.1.3 version of this package I decided to write its Python version of it, see [AAp3].
+After I finished version 0.1.3 of this package I decided to write a Python version of it, see [AAp3].
-Writing the Python version was good brainstorming technique to produce reasonable refactoring (that is version 0.1.4).
+Writing the Python version was a good brainstorming technique to produce reasonable refactoring (that is version 0.1.4).

 --------